A-Kutscher/Liver-Cirrhosis-Dataset-Prediction-with-Modeling/README.md

 Explore the data to understand patterns and relationships between variables.
 Perform univariate, bivariate, and multivariate analysis to gain insights into cirrhosis trends and influencing factors.

 3. Modeling:
-Select relevant features that influence cirrhosis and choose an appropriate regression model (e.g., multiple linear regression) based on data characteristics.
+Select relevant features that influence cirrhosis and choose an appropriate classification model (e.g. logistic regression, random forest, gradient boosting) based on data characteristics.
 Evaluate the model's performance using metrics like Root Mean Squared Error (RMSE) and R-Squared (R^2 or R2) to ensure accurate predictions.

     By following these steps, we can calculate the anticipated outcome (status) based on historical data and identified relationships between various factors influencing cirrhosis.